WAC Clearinghouse: History and Resources

 In addition, the Clearinghouse serves as the online home for The Journal of Basic Writing and provides access to the archives of twelve journals that no longer publish, including RhetNet, an online journal of rhetoric and composition that explores what "net" publishing may be in its natural form and Language and Learning Across the Disciplines.

 Books.
-The Clearinghouse has published more than 140 original scholarly monographs and collections and has made more than 75 out-of-print books available in open-access digital editions.
+The Clearinghouse has published more than 175 original scholarly monographs and collections and has made more than 75 out-of-print books available in open-access digital editions.
 Over the past several years, original books published by the Clearinghouse have earned best-book awards from organizations including the Conference on College Composition and Communication, the Association for Writing Across the Curriculum, and the Council of Writing Program Administrators.

 Professional and Instructional Resources.
-Through its WAC Repository, the Clearinghouse provides access to peer-reviewed resources for teachers who wish to use writing in courses across the disciplines, including collections addressing the use of generative AI and chatbots in writing instruction, an exhibit on the landmark 1966 Dartmouth Conference, a bibliography (published in collaboration with CompPile, which became part of the Clearinghouse in 2018), resource pages on writing fellows programs and second-language learners, conference proceedings, WAC program descriptions, a list of scholarly journals, and the Statement on WAC Principles and Practices, among others.
+Through its WAC Repository, the Clearinghouse provides access to peer-reviewed resources for teachers who wish to use writing in courses across the disciplines, including collections addressing the use of generative AI and chatbots in writing instruction, an exhibit on the landmark 1966 Dartmouth Conference, a bibliography (published in collaboration with CompPile, which became part of the Clearinghouse in 2018, see below), resource pages for writers and writing instructors, conference proceedings, a list of scholarly journals, and the Statement on WAC Principles and Practices, among others.

-CompPile Database.
+CompPile and TCBib Databases.
 The Clearinghouse is also home to the CompPile database, a freely available searchable database of published scholarship in post-secondary composition and rhetoric from 1939 to the present.
 Founded in 2001 by Rich Haswell and Glenn Blaclock, its coverage of work from 1939 to 1999 is especially comprehensive.
+It is also home to the TCBib database, which was developed by Avon Murphy.
+TCBib joined the Clearinghouse in 2026.

+Three Decades of Operation.
 On March 14, 2022, the Clearinghouse celebrated the 25th anniversary of its founding.
-Since mid-2001, when it began keeping web stats, the Clearinghouse has seen more than 39 million downloads of PDF and ePub documents (as article, complete books, and book chapters).
-More than 4.6 million downloads were recorded in the past year.
+Since mid-2001, when it began keeping web stats, the Clearinghouse has seen more than 45 million downloads of PDF and ePub documents (as article, complete books, and book chapters).
+More than 9.5 million downloads were recorded in the twelve months.
 These numbers do not include downloads made through library catalogs, institutional repositories, full-text databases, and learning management systems.

+Transition to a 501(c)(3) Nonprofit Organization.
+The Clearinghouse was established at Colorado State University in 1997.
+In 2024, recognizing that leadership changes would occur in the coming years as its founder moved into retirement, the Clearinghouse registered itself as an independent nonprofit organization.
+It subsequently transitioned its financial operations from Colorado State University and, in 2025, launched a new website on an independent server, using the URL wacclearinghouse.org.
+In 2026, two new publishers were appointed by the Clearinghouse editorial board, Christopher Basgier and Heather Falconer, joining founder Mike Palmquist, who will step down from that role in 2027.